 Medical Partnership students learn from on-site basic and clinical science faculty educators at a student to faculty ratio of 3:1.
 Teamwork and friendship are fostered by working in small groups.

-First- and second-year students study basic and clinical science in a hybrid curriculum that makes extensive use of small group learning, supplemented by large group interactive sessions.
-Previous department-based courses such as biochemistry, physiology, and microbiology are integrated and presented in the context of clinical problems to encourage a more logical sequence of learning and to highlight the clinical relevance of the basic sciences.
-This helps students learn in a context that more directly applies to how they will care for patients.
+First and second-year students study foundational and clinical sciences in a hybrid curriculum that makes extensive use of small-group learning, supplemented by interactive large-group sessions.
+We focus on integration of subject areas such as biochemistry, physiology, and microbiology within the context of clinical problems, highlighting our patient-centered approach while providing a comprehensive foundation of basic sciences.
+Our curriculum provides students with the context necessary to development lifelong learning strategies needed to provide effective care for their future patients.

-Required and elective third- and fourth-year clerkships are available in private practices, community clinics, and hospitals.
-These two years involve the application of the knowledge acquired in the basic sciences and essentials of clinical medicine in a clinical setting.
-The third year consists of clinical rotations in the core disciplines of medicine.
-The fourth year lasts 11 months and consists of electives and selectives.
+Required and elective third- and fourth-year clerkships are available in private practices, community clinics, and hospitals across Northeast Georgia.
+These two years involve the application of the knowledge acquired in the pre-clerkship years to a clinical setting.
+The third year consists of clinical rotations in the core disciplines of medicine, while the fourth year allows exploration in areas of interest through electives and selectives.